apache/arrow/docs/source/cpp/streaming_execution.rst

 ``ConsumingSinkNode``
 ---------------------

-:class:`ConsumingSinkNode` is a sink node that owns consuming the data and will not finish until the consumption is finished.
+:class:`arrow::compute::ConsumingSinkNode` is a sink node that owns consuming the data and will not finish until the consumption is finished.
 Use SinkNode if you are transferring the ownership of the data to another system.
-Use :class:`ConsumingSinkNode` if the data is being consumed within the exec plan (i.e. the exec plan should not complete until the consumption has completed).
+Use :class:`arrow::compute::ConsumingSinkNode` if the data is being consumed within the exec plan (i.e. the exec plan should not complete until the consumption has completed).

 Example::